leo-bogert/bumblebee-multiscreen-tools/README.md

 [...] avcodec decoder: Using VA API version 0.35 for hardware decoding. [...]
 ```

-TODO: This uses the Intel GPU.
-Newer versions of VLC may support VDPAU and thus could be used with the Nvidia GPU.
+TODO: Newer versions of VLC may support VDPAU and thus could be used with the Nvidia GPU.
 However as of 2018 the Intel GPU seems fast enough for very high resolution h264 videos.

 ### Automatic display switching with docking station